Rajasthan Henna - Natural Hair Dye

 Step 3

-Apply the paste to your hair immediately, following the instructions below
+Apply the paste to your hair immediately, following the instructions below.

 Preliminary advice

-• Wear gloves to protect your hands (henna stains).
+Wear gloves to protect your hands (henna stains).

-• To avoid staining the skin around the ears and scalp, apply a little oil or rich cream, which will prevent the pigments from setting on the skin.
+To avoid staining the skin around the ears and scalp, apply a little oil or rich cream, which will prevent the pigments from setting on the skin.
 And clean up any henna spills thoroughly.

-• Avoid using metal utensils to make your paste.
+Avoid using metal utensils to make your paste.

-• Protect your clothes (especially the shoulders) with an old t-shirt, for example.
+Protect your clothes (especially the shoulders) with an old t-shirt, for example.

-• Apply a thick layer: the thicker the henna, the richer and deeper the colour.
+Apply a thick layer: the thicker the henna, the richer and deeper the colour.

-• After applying the paste, wrap the hair in cling film to keep it warm and comfortable.
+After applying the paste, wrap the hair in cling film to keep it warm and comfortable.
 The henna paste should remain moist throughout the application.

-• The longer you leave the paste on, the more intense the result.
+The longer you leave the paste on, the more intense the result.

-• As our henna is 100% natural, there is no risk of violent reaction with chemical treatments (colouring, perming, straightening, etc.).
-However, henna coats the hair and can reduce or modify the hold of chemical colourings, making the result in terms of colour more difficult to predict.
-It is advisable to wait at least 4-6 weeks after a henna treatment before colouring or chemically treating the hair.
+As our henna is 100% natural, there is no risk of a chemical reaction with treatments (colouring, perming, straightening, etc.).
+However, henna coats the hair and can reduce or modify the hold of chemical colourings, making the resulting colour more difficult to predict.
+Waiting at least 4-6 weeks after a henna treatment before colouring or chemically treating the hair is advisable.

-• In particular, using henna on bleached hair can give more intense colours, so always do a test beforehand to check that it's right for you.
+In particular, using henna on bleached hair can give more intense colours, so always do a test beforehand to check that it's right for you.

 Tips for long-lasting colour

-2. Apply this lotion to dry hair before applying the henna, leave for 30 minutes and then rinse with clean water.
+Apply this lotion to dry hair before applying the henna, leave for 30 minutes and then rinse with clean water.

-4. Use an acid solution (water with vinegar or lemon juice) when rinsing your henna to close the hair scales, which is essential as a last step.
+Use an acid solution (water with vinegar or lemon juice) when rinsing your henna to close the hair scales, which is essential as a last step.

 Application of colour paste